 There are many unique characteristics about African penguins.
-The pattern of black spots on a penguin’s chest is as unique a human fingerprint and they have a bare patch above their eyes to help regulate their body temperature.
+The pattern of black spots on a penguin’s chest is as unique as a human fingerprint and they have a bare patch above their eyes to help regulate their body temperature.
 Penguins are one of only a few flightless bird species and they are the only penguin to breed in Africa; mostly surrounding islands along the coasts from Namibian to South Africa.

 HABITAT: When not hunting for food in the water, African penguins are found along rocky shores or brushy coastal areas.

-RANGE: The only penguin to breed in Africa, 80% of the global population of African penguins can be found in 27 breeding colonies, mostly surrounding islands along the coasts from Namibian to South Africa.
+RANGE: The only penguin to breed in Africa, 80% of the global population of African penguins can be found in 27 breeding colonies, mostly surrounding islands along the coasts from Namibia to South Africa.